Skip links

 Schoolchildren across the country will soon be able to stream a very special production of Mozart's beloved opera 'The Magic Flute' with talented singers, orchestra and 100 schoolchildren from Høje Taastrup.
 For the first time, the special opera production will also be shown in selected cinemas.

-'The Magic Flute' is a collaboration between Opera Hedeland, Operaen i Midten and Concerto Copenhagen under the direction of Lars Ulrik Mortensen, and not least 100 local children from primary school who participate as extras.
+'The Magic Flute' is a collaboration between Opera Hedeland, Operaen i Midten and Concerto Copenhagen under the direction of Lars Ulrik Mortensen, and not least 100 local children from primary school, who participate as extras.
 The aim is to open up the enchanting world of opera to younger generations.

 crediting